kuldeepbhartiya/resume/Merger&Acquisition.md

-# AI-Driven M&A Prediction Platform
+# Enterprise Blueprint: AI-Native Event Forecasting/Prediction Platform that can be used for - Companies mergers, Acquisition, Sentiment Forecasting

 ## Overview
 This platform was designed to predict the probability of corporate events such as: